eclipse/paho.mqtt.rust/README.md

 In this case, it's assumed that the headers are in an _include/_ directory below the one specified, and the library is in _lib/_ under it.

-#### Linking to the installed Paho C library
+#### Linking to an installed Paho C library

-If the correct version of the Paho C library is expected to be installed on the target system, the simplest solution is to use the pre-generated bindings and specify a link to the shared paho C library.
+If the correct version of the Paho C library (v1.2.x) is expected to be installed on the target system, the simplest solution is to use the pre-generated bindings and specify a link to the shared paho C library.

-    $ cargo build --features "external"
+    $ cargo build --no-default-features --features "ssl"

 This is especially useful in a production environment where the system is well controlled, such as  when working with full-system build tools like _yocto_ or _buildroot_.
 It could be easier to build or cross-compile the packages separately.

+Again, the "ssl" feature can be omitted if it is not desired.

 This option should be used with caution when building an application that will ship independetly of the target system, since it assumes a _very specific_ version of the C library and will fail if that is not the one on the target.

 #### Bindgen linker issue